 Bradley H. TrushinSenior Partner

-Mr. Trushin has maintained a diverse litigation practice for over twenty-five years including business and commercial litigation, professional liability, products liability, appellate practice, and insurance litigation, including property and casualty (first-party and third-party), errors and omissions (legal, medical, insurance agents, real estate brokers, etc.), and insurance coverage.
-He has tried over ten jury trials and over twenty- five non-jury trials, and he has handled over fifty appeals.
-He expanded his practiceover ten years ago to include probate litigation, which has become his principal focus.
+Mr. Trushin has maintained a diverse litigation practice for over twenty-nine years including business and commercial litigation, professional liability, products liability, appellate practice, and insurance litigation, including property and casualty (first-party and third-party), errors and omissions (legal, medical, insurance agents, real estate brokers, etc.), and insurance coverage.
+He has tried over ten jury trials and over thirty non-jury trials, and he has handled over fifty appeals.
+He expanded his practice over fifteen years ago to include probate, guardianship and trust litigation, which is now his principal focus.
 Mr. Trushin litigates adversary claims in probate courts in Miami-Dade, Broward, and Palm Beach counties, including will contests, will and trust construction, trust modification and trust reformation, trust termination, claims of undue influence, fiduciary claims on behalf of and against personal representatives and trustees, actions for accounting, lack of capacity, fraud, civil theft, abuse of the elderly, and guardianship controversies.
 Mr. Trushin represents personal representatives, trustees, guardians, beneficiaries and creditors in probate, trust and guardianship matters.

-Mr. Trushin has extensive experience addressing attorney ethics issues working with the Florida Bar through his membership with Florida Bar Grievance Committee 11N, where he served as Committee Chair during two terms.
+In addition to his law practice, Mr. Trushin has extensive experience addressing attorney ethics issues working with the Florida Bar through his membership with Florida Bar Grievance Committee 11N, where he served as Committee Chair during two terms.
 His interest in attorney professionalism issues led to his involvement in the Dade County Bar Association Professionalism Committee, on whose behalf he has written articles and participated in forums addressing professionalism issues.
-He was appointed to the Eleventh Judicial Circuit’s Professionalism and Civility Committee by the Chief Judge in 2015.
+He was appointed to the Eleventh Judicial Circuit's Professionalism and Civility Committee by the Chief Judge in 2015.
 Mr. Trushin was elected to the Board of Directors of the Dade County Bar Association in 2016, and also serves on the DCBA Probate & Guardianship Committee and Bulletin Committee.
+In 2016, Mr. Trushin was appointed to the Florida Supreme Court Commission on Professionalism for a four year term.
+His appointment was made by the Florida Bar Board of Governors Executive Committee.
+In 2018, Mr. Trushin was recognized by the Eleventh Judicial Circuit of The Florida Bar as the recipient of an "Excellence in Professionalism Award".
+Mr. Trushin has also been recognized by his legal peers and awarded Florida Super Lawyers for Estate and Trust Litigation for over six years.

 J.D., University of Florida, Frederic G. Levin College of Law, Gainesville, FL, 1989